stas-sultanov/azure-monitor-telemetry/doc/readme.md

 The library delegates dependency tracking to the developer.<br/>
 No automated dependency tracking is provided out of the box.

-To track dependencies either use corresponding `TelemetryClient.TrackDependency*` method or create instance of [DependencyTelemetry](/src/Code/Models/DependencyTelemetry.cs) class and use `TelemetryClient.Add` method.<br/>
+To track dependencies, either use corresponding `TelemetryClient.TrackDependency*` method or create instance of [DependencyTelemetry](/src/Code/Models/DependencyTelemetry.cs) class and use `TelemetryClient.Add` method.<br/>
 Refer to the [example](#dependency-tracking) below.

 For a well-known dependency types refer to the [DependencyTypes](/src/Code/Models/DependencyTypes.cs).

-The library provides [TelemetryTrackedHttpClientHandler](/src/Code/Dependency/TelemetryTrackedHttpClientHandler.cs) class that helps tracking of HTTP requests.<br/>
+The library provides [TelemetryTrackedHttpClientHandler](/src/Code/Dependency/TelemetryTrackedHttpClientHandler.cs) class that helps track HTTP requests.<br/>
 Refer to the [example](#dependency-tracking-via-http-client-handler).

-## Using Telemetry Tags

-Telemetry tags enrich telemetry data with metadata.

-These are simple key-value pairs of string type.

-The list of standard tags can be found in [TelemetryTagKeys](/src/Code/TelemetryTagKeys.cs) class.

-Ways to apply tags:
-- Per Item – Set `Telemetry.Tags` property.
-- Per Client - Pass tags to the `TelemetryClient` constructor.<br/>
-  These tags are automatically included in all telemetry items published by the client.
-- Per Publisher - Pass tags to the `HttpTelemetryPublisher` constructor.<br/>
-  These tags are automatically included in all telemetry items published by specified publisher only.
+## Distributed Tracing

+The library is intentionally designed to support scenarios where a single logical flow crosses service, process, or async boundaries.

+### How It Works
+- The Application Insights supports following telemetry tags
+  - OperationId - the unique identifier of the operation that spans across services or components.
+  - OperationParentId - the unique identifier of the operation which is parent to the specific telemetry item.
+- The telemetry types which represents an activity have an `ActivityTelemetry.Id` property - the unique identifier.<br/>The Id property is used as OperationParentId tag for all subsequent telemetries within the activity scope.
+- The `TelemetryClient` class provides a `TelemetryClient.Context` property that holds a reference to the set of telemetry tags including OperationId and OperationName.
+- The `TelemetryClient.Context` utilizes [AsyncLocal\<T\>][dot_net_async_local_info], this makes the referenced `TelemetryOperation` available across asynchronous contexts.

+### Using Activity Scope

+The `TelemetryClient` provides a set of `TelemetryClient.ActivityScope*` methods that simplify work with OperationParentId property of `TelemetryClient.Context`.

+The `TelemetryClient.ActivityScopeBegin` begins the scope and `TelemetryClient.ActivityScopeEnd` ends the scope accordingly.

+Any telemetry captured within the scope will have scope's activity id as parent operation id.

+Nested activity scopes are supported.

+The sample below demonstrates use of methods for tracking dependency of in-proc type.<br/>
+Refer to the [example](#dependency-tracking) below.

 ## Thread Safety

-All public types and members of this library are **thread-safe** and can be used concurrently from multiple threads.
+All public types and members of this library are **thread-safe** and are safe for concurrent use across multiple threads.

 - The `TelemetryClient` class is designed to handle telemetry operations from multiple threads in parallel.
 - Internal telemetry storage is implemented using [ConcurrentQueue\<T\>][dot_net_concurrent_queue_info] to ensure safe concurrent access.